GPS-VIO Fusion with Online Rotational Calibration

 The combination of a camera and an IMU can only generate relative pose estimation, resulting in the unobservability of global position and absolute yaw \cite{kelly2011visual}.
 Therefore, pure VIO systems tend to drift over time \cite{huang2014towards}.
 Recent works have employed GPS measurement to eliminate this drift.
 These methods can be divided into loosely-coupled methods and tightly-coupled methods.
 VINS-Fusion is a loosely-coupled approach, which fuses GPS position measurements and output pose of VIO subsystem \cite{qin2019general}.
 However, the fusion algorithm is unable to improve the VIO subsystem.
 Therefore, the inner correlations of all measurements are discarded, causing suboptimal localization results.
 Gomsf is a similar loosely-coupled work \cite{mascaro2018gomsf}.

 Tightly-coupled methods fully exploit the complementary merits of multi-sensor data, and are promising to further improve the accuracy.
 A tightly-coupled estimator based on sliding window optimization is proposed in \cite{yu2019gps}.
 The rotation between the GPS reference frame and the VIO reference frame is included in the state vector, but the non-synchronization between GPS timestamp and VIO system timestamp is neglected. \cite{cioffi2020tightly} describes another tightly-coupled optimization-based approach.
 The comparative experiments with VINS-Fusion have demonstrated that tightly-coupled methods are superior to loosely-coupled methods.
 However, the transformation between GPS reference frame and VIO reference frame is not estimated in \cite{cioffi2020tightly}.
 The closest to our work is \cite{lee2020intermittent}, which is a tightly-coupled estimator based on MSCKF.
-This approach enables online spatial-temporal GPS-IMU calibration.
 The extrinsic parameters between the GPS reference frame and the VIO reference frame are inserted into the state during initialization, however, marginalized after all states are transformed from the VIO reference frame to the GPS reference frame \cite{lee2020intermittent}.
-The main difference between the GPS-IMU and the GPS-VIO online spatial calibration is that the first one refers to the relative position of the GPS sensor frame and the IMU frame, while the second one refers to the relative transformation between the GPS reference frame and the VIO reference frame.